kafilkins/Jordan_Releases/README.md

 # JordanReleases

-Find out the latest Jordan Retro releases and the dates they will be released.
+This application allows a user to see the Air Jordan sneaker release dates for the months between January through June.
+The user can see the sneaker names that will be released for a given month and can also see the corresponding release dates for when the sneakers will be released for purchase.

 ## Installation